benjaveri/phonescreen/README.md

 When an incoming call is detected, the code identifies the caller by their number according to the caller ID information that is sent after the first ring.

 If the number is whitelisted, it will ring though.
-This will also allow your answering machine to take a message.
+This will also allow you to pick up, or your answering machine to take a message.

 If the number is blacklisted, the modem will answer as a fax machine, discouraging future calls.
-Many robo-diallers will remove your number from their records if they determine it is attende by robot kin.
+Many robo-diallers will remove your number from their records if they determine it is attended by their robot kin.
+They dont have much to say to each other.

-The the number isn't on any of the lists, it will do the following:
+If the number isn't on any of the above lists, it will do the following:
-  1. If this number has never been seen before, or it has been more than one minute since they called last, the modem will pick up and hang up immediately.
+  1. If it has never been seen before, or it has been more than one minute since they called since, the modem will pick up and hang up immediately.
 To humans this would seem like an oddity and they will likely dial again.
      The robo-dialling overlords however will usually move on.
+Not a very social kind are they?
   2. If the person called within the last minute, it will
-            a) whitelist their number, and
-            b) let the call ring through
+            a) let the call ring through,
+            b) whitelist their number,
+            c) and thus subsequent calls will just ring through as well.

 I have provided two scripts that helps you manage the white and black lists.
 You have to run them as root, but only because systemd runs as root and elevates permissions of the number.sqlite database file.

+Show history of calls: <br/>
+`$ ./history.py`

-White list a number (also removes it from blacklist if it was there)
+White list a number (also removes it from blacklist if it was there) <br/>
-$ ./whitelist.py 9995551212
+`$ ./whitelist.py 9995551212`

-Black list a number (also removes it from whitelist if it was there)
+Black list a number (also removes it from whitelist if it was there) <br/>
-$ ./blacklist.py 9995551212
+`$ ./blacklist.py 9995551212`

-List all numbers on white list
+List all numbers on white list <br/>
-$ ./whitelist.py
+`$ ./whitelist.py`

-List all numbers on black list
+List all numbers on black list <br/>
-$ ./blacklist.py
+`$ ./blacklist.py`

-Removes a number from both lists
+Removes a number from both lists <br/>
-$ ./whitelist.py remove 6505551212
+`$ ./whitelist.py remove 6505551212` <br/>
- - or -
+ or <br/>
-$ ./blacklist.py remove 6505551212
+`$ ./blacklist.py remove 6505551212`

-Black list a nume